esrlabs/chipmunk/README.md

 1. Developer is able to include parsing/validation procedure into constructor.
 If some data will be not valid, constructor should throw exception.
 It means: "wrong" messages will not go to the system and will not "create" some kind of bugs/errors related to incorrect data of message/event.
 2. Developer of plugin always get full list of available messages/events and not able to add/remove something.
 3. IDE will show expected parameters of each message/event.
-It make developing process simpler.
+It makes developing process simpler.
-4. Code became more clear.
+4. Code becomes more clear.
 See next example.

 Using as message/event definition a class, developer should not care about messages names.
-To subscrube will be enouth to pass reference to class.
+To subscrube will be enough to pass a reference to a class.

 ```typescript
 // Using from plugin host (node)